Channel Your Inner Daisy Buchanan With This Finger Wave Tutorial

 Advertisement

-Step 1: Work gel through wet hair, comb through to be sure it's evenly distributed, and create a side part.
+Step 1: Work gel through wet hair, comb through to be sure it's evenly distributed, and create a side parting.

 Step 2: Place your index finger about an inch below your part on the side that has the most hair.
 Comb your the hair under your finger away from your face.